What is an antegrade pyelogram?

 Fluoroscopy may also be used during this test.
 It's like an X-ray "movie."
 Or the

-the radiologist locate the kidneys and ureters.
+help the radiologist locate the kidneys and ureters.

 During the test, the radiologist injects a contrast dye through a needle that is placed